 In 2018 Northfield invited Urban3 to analyze tax productivity in Northfield generally with special attention to the industrial land in the NW part of the city.
 The analysis and resulting StoryMap show downtown's multistory, mixed use pattern generates much more tax revenue per acre than more spread out development like Northfield's Target and Cub Foods development.
-For the NW area, the City was cautioned to consider the cost of extending, maintaining and replacing infrastructure as it made plans to develop the area.
+For the NW area, the city was cautioned to consider the cost of extending, maintaining and replacing infrastructure as it made plans to develop the area.
 Comprehensive plans before 2008 all identified this area as a lower priority because of the infrastructure costs associated with the distance and topography of the area.
+Similarly, the [link to appendix Economic Analysis] by VisibleCity identifies infill opportunities for tax base diversification throughout the city.